RadialDevGroup/ombudsman/guides/mobile-app-deployment.md

 # Intro
-Getting your app in app stores is a bit of a process.
+Getting your app into the app stores is a bit of a process.
 Fortunately, here at Radial we excel at process and we are excited to help you in this journey!

-This guide aims to walk you through everything you will need to do from your end to get your app out there in the wild.
+This guide aims to walk you through everything you will need to do from your end to get your app out there into the wild.

 While you work through it, if you encounter any roadblocks or need help, clarification, or support, please reach out!
 We are happy to help.